AlexaCRM/integration-dynamics/readme.txt

 == Description ==

+THIS A SPECIAL VERSION FOR MIGRATION TO INTEGRATION-CDS.
+IT REQUIRES AT LEAST PHP 7.4 IN ORDER TO WORK PROPERLY

 This plugin directly connects WordPress and Microsoft Dynamics 365 or Dynamics CRM, creating powerful portal solutions for your business.

 Features: